 5. Real VNC

-Somewhat more complicated that setting up TeamViewer, RealVNC offers the dependability and features like cross-platform remote control, VNC authentication, encryption, file transfer, collaboration tools and chat, to ensure that your remote connection bodes well for the person on the other end of it.
+Somewhat more complicated than setting up TeamViewer, RealVNC offers the dependability and features like cross-platform remote control, VNC authentication, encryption, file transfer, collaboration tools, and chat, to ensure that your remote connection bodes well for the person on the other end of it.

 The supported platforms for this software are Windows, Mac OS X, Linux, UNIX, Ubuntu, and Raspberry Pi.
 The software is free for private use, while it is $30 per desktop for Personal Commercial Use and $44 per desktop for Enterprise Use.

 6. Ammyy Admin

 Ammyy Admin is free of charge, fast and easy way to gain remote sharing and remote desktop control solution for both individuals and businesses alike.

 Unlike heavy remote desktop software like TeamViewer, this tool comes in as a tiny application under 1MB.
 In addition to remotely connecting to the other system, you can also perform actions like file transfers and live chat.